Apprenticeship Framework Components

 - Effective participants.

-For more information simply read the individual sector framework documents at www.afo.sscalliance.org
+For more information, check out the individual sector framework documents now at www.afo.sscalliance.org